Ultima Mk2

 The Ultima Mk2 and the Ultima Mk3 are sports kit cars that were produced by English automobile manufacturer Ultima Sports Ltd from 1984 to 1989, and 1989 to 1992 respectively.

 Ultima Mk2

 This is The second model produced by the company, with a total of 13 cars would be produced.
 Two of the produced cars were MK2 5000 race cars.
-The car would use an evolved Steel Square-Tubed chassis, developed from the Mk1.
-Ted Marlow, the eventual cofounder of Ultima Sports Ltd would buy the first Mk2, as specced with the original Essex V6.
+The car would use an evolved steel square-tubed chassis, developed from the Mk1.
+Ted Marlow, the eventual cofounder of Ultima Sports Ltd would buy the first Mk2, as specified with the original Essex V6.
 The Mk2 would eventually go racing under the "Ultima Mk2 5000" moniker, using an unused Formula 5000 Cooper-Chevrolet Small-Block V8, where they would find success, winning a huge number of races.